yadushyadav/Brain-Strokes/README.md

-I have removed a couple of lines of code including parameter tuning as I will be publishing my results.
+This is not the exact model as I will be publishing my results.